joanfrancescpedro/dotfiles/README.md

 # 🐧 Personal Linux Dotfiles — Because Tweaking Is a Lifestyle

-> ⚠️ BE AWARE: Most of this README is made with AI because I am a Developer and I don't like documentations :)
+> ⚠️ BE AWARED: Most of this README is made with AI because I am a Developer and I don't like documentations :)
 > (Yes, it was produced by AI.
 No, it won't babysit your setup — good luck.)

 Firstly, here is [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds), my God, your God: